rtmigo/file_errors/README.md

 ## isNoSuchPath

 Occurs when:
-- Trying to open a non-existent file in an existing directory
+- Trying to read a non-existent file in an existing directory
-- Trying to open a file in a non-existent directory
+- Trying to read or write a file in a non-existent directory
 - Trying to non-recursively create a file in a non-existent directory
 - Trying to list a non-existent directory